Tea rusk (1 piece)

 Stay Hydrated

-Keep a food journal to track how different foods affect your blood sugar levels and adjust your intake accordingly.
+Keep track of your blood sugar levels to understand how your body reacts to different foods and adjust your intake accordingly.

 metabolic